fluxninja/aperture/README.md

 ## 👷 Contributing

 [Reporting bugs](https://github.com/fluxninja/aperture/issues/new?assignees=&labels=bug&template=bug_report.md&title=)
 helps us improve Aperture to be more reliable and user-friendly.
-Make sure to include all the required information to reproduce and understand the bug you are reporting.
+Include all the required information to reproduce and understand the bug you are reporting.
 Follow helper questions in the bug report template to make it easier.
 If you see a way to improve Aperture, use the
 [feature request](https://github.com/fluxninja/aperture/issues/new?assignees=&labels=feature+request&template=feature_request.md&title=)
 template to create an issue.